 I will be brief, where Triago, in all his trite facility, cannot.

 Legal eagles love the idea that the standard, tedious terms that make up the lion’s share of commercial legal discourse are special.

 Then again, we all — not just lawyers — like to believe our own domain is sacred: that we are privy to something critical; dangerous; delicate — arcane learning that, should it fall into unskilled hands, may wreak great ill upon the bystanding world.

 But our dark secret: much of what we do, to get to those subliminal moments of rarefied artistry, we do on autopilot.
 To win Le Mans, first keep the engine tuned, the tank filled and the tyres pumped up.
 Then drive like Stirling Moss.

 Boilerplate is the spark-plugs and fan belts of legal machine: workaday engineering that makes stuff go.
 What we want from it is reliability. while it cannot win us the race, it can help stop us losing it, by working dependably without breaking down.

-“Working” means “going in easily” — without argument — and “being commonly understood”; at the limit, being able to withstand scrutiny before the Queen’s Bench Division, though categorically not being written for a judge.
+“Working” means “going in easily” — without argument — and “being commonly understood”; at the limit, being able to withstand scrutiny before the King’s Bench Division, though categorically not being written for a judge.